scaleflex/js-cloudimage-360-view/README.md

 ###### Type: **String** | Default: **magnify-icon** | _optional_

-Helper class to apply styles on magnify icon
+Helper selector to apply styles on magnify icon

 ### data-fullscreen-icon-selector (or fullscreen-icon-selector)

 ###### Type: **String** | Default: **fullscreen-icon** | _optional_

-Helper class to apply styles on fullscreen icon
+Helper selector to apply styles on fullscreen icon

 ## <a name="controls"></a> Controls